E2E-AD/AD-MLP/README.md

   python deps/stp3/evaluate_for_mlp.py
   ```
   The first line saves the predicted 6 frames' trajectories of the next 3s in output_data.pkl.
 And the second line applies the ST-P3 evaluation on it.
 The final evaluation output contains the L2 error and collision rate in the next 1, 2 and 3s.

+  Two versions of evaluation metrics are provided: online and offline.
+The offline version uses pre-stored ground truth and is far faster than online one.
+The code defaults to offline.

 ## Contact
 If you have any questions or suggestions about this repo, please feel free to contact us (jtzhai30@gmail.com, j04.liu@gmail.com, yxq@whu.edu.cn, wangjingdong@outlook.com).